 Dinner in the Hoi An Night Market

 Around the area, there is a myriad of bars, cafes and restaurants to choose from.
-Many of the restaurants offer alfresco dining so you can enjoy the festive street atmosphere and views over the river.
+Many restaurants offer alfresco dining, so you can enjoy the festive street atmosphere and views over the river.

 Are 2 Days in Hoi An Enough?

 The charming town of Hoi An will always warrant more time.
-The atmosphere alone is enough to make travellers want to slow the pace a little and spend an extra day or two.
+The atmosphere alone makes travellers want to slow the pace a little and spend an extra day or two.
 There is also so much to explore around the area.

 About the Author